 7) Measure your progress

+If you are not assessing, then your guessing.
+Take the guess work out of your runs by keeping track of what you are doing.
+Failing to measure your progress is like travelling with no map or navigational system.
 You have the destination, which is to do a 5k, but how do you know if you are close to your destination if you are not checking your progress?

 Running tips for 5k and sample training plan for beginners